GluuFederation/docs-gg-prod/3.1.3/source/plugin/gui.md

 ### Add an API

 The first step is to add your API in Kong.
-Use [API Section](../admin-gui.md#apis) to add API in Kong.
+Use the [API Section](../admin-gui.md#apis) to add API in Kong.

 ### Enable gluu-oauth2-client-auth protection